Flutter ARB file (.arb)

 Placeholder is marked by curly brackets.
 Variable name inside {} must be a valid identifier, like {firstName}.

-The simplest placeholder example:
+The most basic placeholder example:

 "pageHomeTitle" : "Welcome {firstName}",